He6s/1508_finalProject/README.md

     → bar chart of mean return (Random, Bandit, RL λ=0, RL λ=0.2).
   - `results/diversity_bar.png`
     → bar chart of mean diversity (Random vs Bandit).

-These files are enough to write the report and slides without re-running anything.

 ---